 The process for reviewing individual coursework to determine course comparability rests with the faculty and will be facilitated through the Office of the Registrar.
-All coursework will be evaluated on a course-by-course basis following the guidelines listed below.
+All coursework is evaluated using the guidelines listed below.
 Courses designated as baccalaureate level by Junior or Community Colleges will transfer to La Verne as lower-division credit.
-Traditional fourvear college courses transfer at the same level, lower or upper-division, as they were designated by the sending institution.
-Courses transferred from other institutions (i.e., public in-state and out-of-state, private in-state and out-of-state) are not to be construed as "equivalent" but rather as comparable, or acceptable in lieu of a course and/or requirement by the University of La Verne.
+Traditional four- year college courses transfer at the same level, lower or upper-division, as they were designated by the sending institution.
+Courses transferred to the University of La Verne are not to be construed as "equivalent" but rather as comparable, or acceptable in lieu of a course and/or requirement by the University of La Verne.

-Community College Transfer Policy: University of La Verne establishes formal partnerships with institutions that are part of the California Community College system.
-These partnerships support the principle that transfer students should not be required to repeat competencies already achieved. with the purpose of enabling students who have completed transfer course work at a Community College to carry with them the credit they have already earned towards fulfilling all relevant University degree requirements.
+California Community College Transfer Policy:

+The University of La Verne has established formal partnerships with institutions that are part of the California Community College system.
+These partnerships support the principle that transfer students should not be required to repeat competencies already achieved, with the purpose of enabling students who have completed transfer course work at a community college to carry with them the credit they have already earned towards fulfilling all relevant University degree requirements.
 Transfer Agreements outline California Community College courses that have been approved to meet specific General Education Area requirements at La Verne.
-Transfer Plans are available online on the Registrar's Articulation website: laverne.edu/registrar/articulationinformation/.
+Transfer Plans are available online on the Registrar's Articulation website: